visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - Chat with Paula to create invoice, ledger entry, reports or ask anything about your business and its transactions.
   ![task assistant dashboard](https://github.com/user-attachments/assets/f9f813ca-12d4-4836-b180-99e12ab1c859)
+- User can upload their documents to AI Drive or to Paula AI and then Chat with them.
+They first need to click on Paula Chat With down and at the bottom, you will see a Doc storage icon.
+Once you click on it, you will be in the 'Chat with Files' mode.
+- Paula can draft and send emails.
+Just ask her.
+She will use the email personal given to you by the system e.g. example@my.bookeeping.ai
+- You can Switch AI models used by Paula AI Assistant.
+Simple open the Paula Chat Window.
+At the top you will see a small wheel icon: Settings.
+Here you can swtich models, remove or add memory for Paula, update System prompts for all the Tasks Paula perform as well as AI Privacy settings.
+- Paula is AI.
+You must review the output.
+We have no control on AI mode and are not responsible.
 - Watch Video Tutorial: [Meet Your AI Accountant Paula](https://assets.bookeeping.ai/help/videos-v2/how-to-use-your-ai-accountant-paula.mp4)